BODIE McGAUGHEY NAMED 2023 RECIPIENT

 ABOUT THE VEGAS GOLDEN KNIGHTS

 The Vegas Golden Knights are a National Hockey League franchise owned and operated by Black Knight Sports and Entertainment LLC.
-The Vegas Golden Knights were established by founding partners William Foley and his family and the Maloof family.
-For the latest news and information on the Golden Knights visit vegasgoldenknights.com.
-Fans can follow the team on Facebook, Twitter, Instagram and Snapchat.
+The Vegas Golden Knights were established by founding partners Bill Foley and his family and the Maloof family.
+The Golden Knights were the most successful expansion franchise in North American professional sports history in 2017-18 and celebrated their fifth season in 2021-22.
+For the latest news and information on the Golden Knights visit vegasgoldenknights.com and follow the team on Facebook, Twitter, Instagram and TikTok.

 We are currently accepting applications for the Mark Workman Scholarship.
 For consideration, please apply by Dec.
 31, 5 p.m.
 PST which include the application, an essay, and a letter of reference.